Have you thought about dating a younger man?

-I like to think the public is more accepting about dating a younger man than it used to be, even a half decade ago.
+I like to think the public is more accepting of dating a younger man than it used to be, even as recently as a half-decade ago.
 To be sure, where one lives and what’s learned from one’s parents, peers, and politicians make their mark.
-And we all pre-judge, whether or not we have enough self-awareness to admit it.
-But there’s an increased curiosity about and infatuation with allowing people to live a life that feels right to them.
-And the romantic vision of women who make their own money (thank you very much), may shift from the father figure to the handsome younger guy at the office or the other end of the bar.
+And we all pre-judge whether or not we have enough self-awareness to admit it.
+But there’s an increased curiosity about allowing others to be their true selves and an expanding infatuation with allowing people to live a life that feels right to them.
+And for women who make their own money (thank you very much), the object of their romantic vision may shift from the stereotypical father figure to the handsome younger guy at the office or the other end of the bar.

 1. Realize that younger women aren’t all they’re cracked up to be.

 “He was looking for a change,” she said in an email interview.
 “The women his age?
 They are always on their phones.
 There’s a lot of negativity.
 And it’s all about them.
 They would spend the entire evening talking about themselves—hardly ever asking a question about him—and then expect him to pick up the check.”

 Does this sound like the kind of date you’d want to go on?
 Me neither, and men feel the same way — regardless of their age.

 2. Likewise, know that younger men appreciate women who know how to treat them well.

 “I give him 100% of my attention when I’m with him.
 I’m nurturing and caring.
 And yes, there is a kind of mothering aspect to it.
 I take care of him, and he appreciates it.
 I can do this because I’m not looking for him to ‘complete me’ or to make me a better version of who I am.
 He likes that I know who I am and what I want in life.”

 That sounds like the kind of relationship anyone would want to pursue.
 The idea that someone cares about you simply because they like you and aren’t looking for you to change or fulfill all of their needs.
 Being a strong, self-assured, mature woman is very appealing to men of all ages.